CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_06_Upgrade_and_migrate_Windows Server.md

    >**Note:** Click on **Run Once** when the pop-up comes up.

 ### Task 3: Perform migration by using Storage Migration Service

+In this task, you will use Windows Admin Center and the Storage Migration Service to migrate files from SEA-SVR1 to SEA-SVR2.
+This will involve scanning the source server, transferring data, mapping volumes, and configuring the migration settings, ensuring that files and data from the old server are successfully moved to the new one.

 1. On **SEA-SVR2**, start Microsoft Edge, and then go to **https://SEA-SVR2.contoso.com**.